When you learn how to do Vipassana meditation technique you will see inside your mind.

 - You can learn more about sitting positions in my guide to Zen meditation

-Aim to be aware of the entire breathing process.
+- Become aware of the entire breathing process.
+Take 25 mindful breaths in this way.

 - We usually understand our breathing as a process of three steps.
 We breathe in, pause, and then breathe out.
 But the process is one and so should the focus be.
 Focus not on in-breath, pause, out-breath.
 Be mindful of the entire process as one movement.
 At the same time, don’t force your mind.
 The focus should be natural and relaxed and should be no mental strain.
 Rest the mind on the present moment.